 - Establishing a Supplemental Needs Trusts for your spouse, disabled children or loved ones

 - Ensuring continuity of government benefits to surviving spouses, partners or children

 - Preserving assets while continuing Medicaid or other Long-Term Care benefits

-There are many different types of trusts, but the ones you will most often see associated with Estate Planning are a Revocable Living Trust and a Special or Supplemental Needs Trust.
+There are many different types of trusts, but the ones you will most often see associated with Estate Planning are Revocable Living Trusts and Special or Supplemental Needs Trusts.